wp-plugins/relevanssi/readme.txt

 * Warren Tape for 2.5.5 fixes.

 == Changelog ==

+= 2.5.6 =
+* Attachments are no longer automatically indexed; there's an option for it now.
+* You can now exclude custom post types from index.
+* When AND search fails, it falls back to OR search.
+It's now possible to disable this fallback.

 = 2.5.5 =
 * The stopword management created empty stopwords.
 It won't anymore.